- Place of origin:

-Spice dish, (one of a set of six, engraved with scenes from the stories of Abraham and Issac), silver-gilt, engraved with with the scene of Issac greeting Rebecca, shown with her companion and three camels, surrounded by fanatstic marine monsters.
+Spice dish, (one of a set of six, engraved with scenes from the stories of Abraham and Issac), silver-gilt, engraved with with the scene of Rebecca at the well holding up a jug to two travellers, whose camels are in the background, surrounded by fanatstic marine monsters.
 The rim engraved with panels filled with birds and beasts amdist foliage and roundels engraved with birds and a coat of arms.

 Place of Origin

 Maker's mark 'RF' in a shaped punch, probably Roger Flint; Sterling mark, a lion passant; London town mark a crowned leopard's head; date-letter 'q' in a shield-shaped punch for 1573-1574.

 A shield charged with three lozenges conjoined in fess within a border; above the lozenges an anulet.